Thermidor (pronounced thur-mi-dawr or ter-mee-dawr (French))

 only to comrade Stalin, killed dozens of POUM’s Central Committee which ended

 the organization’s effectiveness for a generation.
-Comrade Stalin filed away in his memory annoying
+In his prodigious memory, comrade Stalin filed away annoying

 phrases and in 1940 he had comrade Trotsky murdered in Mexico.
 The murder weapon was an ice-axe.